rayko/gnip_api/README.md

 results = GnipApi::Apis::Search.new.counts :rule => rule, :from_date => DateTime.parse('2016-01-01 00:00'), :to_date => DateTime.parse('2016-05-01 22:00'), :bucket => 'day'
 ```

+For activities, there are a few extra considerations:

+- A param ```:max_results``` indicates how many activities to return on a response, valid values are from 10 to 500, default is 100, this param does not work on counts.
+- As you noticed, you pass a ```GnipApi::Apis::PowerTrack::Rule``` object to the search endpoint, and as you may also know, these objects have mostly 2 thigs: value (actual rule), and tag.
+When querying activities on the Search API, you can optionally use a tag that is returned on the activity, along with the rule.
+This tag is deduced from the rule object you pass, in other words, if you want a tag, add it on the ```GnipApi::Apis::PowerTrack::Rule``` object, it's not a valid param for the method.
+- The ```:bucket``` option is only for counts.

-When you query for more than 30 days, the results will include a :next token to iterate over the remaining pages.
+When you query for more than 30 days or more activities than ```:max_activities```, the results will include a ```:next``` token to iterate over the remaining pages.
 You can instantly feed this token to a following request with same parameters:

 ```ruby
 results = GnipApi::Apis::Search.new.counts :rule => rule, :from_date => DateTime.parse('2016-01-01 00:00'), :to_date => DateTime.parse('2016-05-01 22:00'), :bucket => 'day', :next_token => 'token_from_previous_request'